Man arrested after stabbing in Dartmouth

 DARTMOUTH, Mass.
 (WPRI) — A Connecticut man was arrested after a stabbing in Dartmouth Saturday night.

-Just after midnight, Police were called to the Residence Inn on Faunae Corner Road for a reported disturbance.
+Just after midnight, police were called to the Residence Inn on Faunce Corner Road for a reported disturbance.

 When they arrived, they found that a 30-year-old man from Connecticut had been stabbed during an earlier altercation with a coworker.
 Both the victim and suspect were part of a work crew staying at the hotel.